yavarguliyev/Reactivities_2021/README.md

 - cd Persistance/
 - dotnet add reference ../

+> `commands that update dotnet ef tool`

+- dotnet tool update --global dotnet-ef

 > `commands that can run API`

 - dotnet run
 - dotnet watch run

+> `command for creating database`

+- dotnet restore --- in order if the c# extension does not work

 > `command for creating database`